jessiwu/isleT/README.md

 # isleT🏝️

-isleT🏝️ is a teachers rating app built with Flutter framework.
+isleT🏝️ is a teachers rating app, frontend is built with Flutter framework,
+I store data in Google Cloud Firestore as backend.

 ## Info

+isleT🏝️ has search functionality now:)

 This project is currently under construction.